 Business Growth Case Studies

 Consultants who offer one-size-fits-all solutions to everything are working for themselves — not their clients.
-JTI listens to our clients, ensuring that the experience and insights we offer are tailored to their particular needs.
+Jeff listens to clients, ensuring that the solution is tailored to their particular needs.

-The Case: JTI prepared a restructuring plan for the Central European subsidiary of a publicly traded US company.
-Jeff was then asked to serve as the interim Managing Director for Central Europe and execute the plan.
+The Case: Jeff prepared a restructuring plan for the Central European subsidiary of a publicly traded US company.
+He was then asked to serve as the interim Managing Director for Central Europe and execute the plan.

 The Action: Jeff reached out to his network of business leaders in Europe and created an Advisory Board that met three times per year.
 The Advisory Board advised Jeff and the senior management team on many aspects of the restructuring, including better cost management and a more focused sales strategy.